Sodium Chloride, NaCl/{\epsilon} : New Force Field: The Simulation Details

 \section{The Simulation Details}

 Molecular dynamic (MD) simulations were performed using GROMACS~\cite{gromacs}(version 4.5.5.).
-The equations of motion were solved using the leap-frog algorithm~\cite{allen,gromacs} and the time step was $2\; fs$.
-The calculus of the shear viscosity, however, employed $1\;fs$.
-Ewald summations w ere used to deal with electrostatic contributions.
-The real part of the Coulombic potential is truncated at $10\AA$.
-The Fourier component of the Ewald sums was evaluated by using the smooth particle mesh Ewald (SPME) method~\cite{SPME} using a grid spacing of $1.2\AA$ and a fourth degree polynomial for the interpolation.
+The equations of motion were solved using the leap-frog algorithm~\cite{allen,gromacs} and the time step was $2\; fs$, the time of simulations of different molalities is 30 ns, keeping the positions and velocities for every 500 steps in simulation.
+The calculus of the shear viscosity, however, employed $1\;fs$,the time of simulations is 40 ns and storing the positions and velocities every simulation step.
+Ewald summations were used to deal with electrostatic contributions.
+The real part of the Coulombic potential is truncated at 10\AA.
+The Fourier component of the Ewald sums was evaluated by using the smooth particle mesh Ewald (SPME) method~\cite{SPME} using a grid spacing of 1.2\AA and a fourth degree polynomial for the interpolation.
 The simulation box is cubic throughout the whole simulation and the geometry of the water molecules kept constant using the LINCS procedure \cite{LINCS}.
 Temperature has been set to the desired value with a Nos\'e Hoover thermostat~\cite{nhc}.
 The pressure is obtained using the Parinell-Rahman barostat with a $\tau_P$ parameter of 1.0 ps\cite{gromacs}.

-The MD simulations of pure NaCl made in the NPT ensemble were carried out under $1\;bar$ pressure condition, on a system of $1024$ NaCl pairs, with a time step $\bigtriangleup t = 2\;fs$.
-The coexisting liquid and vapor phases of NaCl were analyzed in the NVT ensemble.
+The MD simulations of pure NaCl made in the NPT ensemble were carried out under $1\;bar$ pressure condition, on a system of $1024$ NaCl pairs, with a time step $\bigtriangleup t = 2\;fs$, the time of simulations is 10 ns and storing the positions and velocities every 1000 simulation step.
+The coexisting liquid and vapor phases of NaCl were analyzed in the NVT ensemble on a system of $2916$ NaCl pairs in an elongated simulation cell of dimensions Lx = Ly = 3*Lz, the time of simulations is 10 ns and storing the positions and velocities every 500 simulation step and using a r$_{cut}$ =2.6nm.
 The densities of the two phases were extracted from the statistical averages of the liquid and vapor limits of the density profiles~\cite{alj95}.
 The corresponding surface tension $\gamma$ of one planar interface was calculated from the mechanical definition of $\gamma$ ~\cite{alj09}

 where $P_{\alpha\alpha}$ are the diagonal elements of the microscopic pressure tensor.The factor 0.5 outside the squared brackets takes into account the two symmetrical interfaces in the system.\\